frosas/lag/README.md

   multiple hostnames)
 - Use http://recharts.org/#/en-US/api/BarChart?
 - Fix chart memory leak
-- Chart to not consume energy when not visible
+- Chart to not consume energy when not visible.
+See https://news.ycombinator.com/item?id=13473859.
 - webpack, eslint and mocha watchers to not conflict (changes from one trigger the rest)
 - Perform multiple type of pings